5 things to watch for when Xcel Energy files plans with Minnesota regulators

 5) Natural gas

 How much natural gas-fired power Xcel will rely on over the next 15 years will be a point of contention between the utility and environmental groups.
-Natural gas is a fossil fuel, and some environmentalists say it's not much better than coal.
+Natural gas is a fossil fuel, and some environmentalists say it’s not much better than coal.
 But Xcel has said in the near term natural gas is needed to maintain reliability for its customers.
-A new natural gas plant is planned in Becker, and Xcel is also moving toward purchasing a natural gas plant in Mankato.
+A new natural gas plant is planned in Becker, and Xcel also recently purchased a natural gas plant in Mankato.